mrdankuta/dareyio-projects-mono/step-19/step19.md

 # Step 19 - Implementing Loadbalancers with Nginx

+## Introduction

+This project demonstrates how to set up a simple load balancer using Nginx to distribute traffic across multiple backend servers.
+The goal is to build a highly available and scalable web application architecture.

+The project involves provisioning two Ubuntu servers running Apache to serve as the backend application servers.
+These are configured to listen on port 8000.

+A third Ubuntu server running Nginx is then provisioned to act as the load balancer.
+The Nginx server is configured to listen on port 80 and proxy traffic to the two backend servers in a round robin fashion.

+Some key aspects of the project include:

+- Setting up the backend Apache servers with custom index pages
+- Configuring Nginx as a reverse proxy to distribute requests
+- Defining backend server groups in Nginx for load balancing
+- Testing Nginx configuration and restarting to apply changes
+- Verifying load distribution by refreshing the load balancer IP

+This provides a straightforward implementation of using Nginx as a load balancer for web applications.
+The result is a highly available architecture that can handle more traffic by scaling horizontally.

 ## What is a loadbalancer?

 A load balancer is a device or software that distributes network traffic across multiple servers.
 The goal is to optimize resource use, maximize throughput, minimize response time, and avoid overload on any one server.